rachel-aileen/Pet-Scraper/README.md

 - The page doesn't contain standard brand markup
 - The site uses JavaScript to load content dynamically
 - The brand information is in images or non-text elements
+- **Note**: The scraper now extracts brands from URLs as a fallback - if the brand name appears in the URL (like "instinctpetfood.com" → "Instinct"), it should be detected automatically

 **Network errors**: Check that:
 - The URL is accessible
 - Your internet connection is working
 - The target site isn't blocking automated requests

+**403 Forbidden errors**: Some sites block automated requests:
+- The scraper tries multiple user agents and retry attempts
+- Try different product pages on the same site
+- Some e-commerce sites have strong anti-bot protection
+- Government, educational, and smaller business sites often work better

 ### Improving Results
 For better brand detection, try:
 - Using the main product page URL
 - Checking if the site has structured data
 - Looking for alternative product pages on the same site

+### Sites That Work Well
+The scraper works best with:
+- Pet specialty stores and smaller retailers
+- Sites with standard e-commerce structure
+- Pages with clear product information
+- Sites that don't require JavaScript for content loading

+### Sites That May Be Challenging
+- Large e-commerce platforms with anti-bot protection
+- Sites requiring user accounts or authentication
+- JavaScript-heavy single-page applications
+- Sites with aggressive rate limiting

 ## Dependencies